vangapandukundan/Threat-Detection-in-Cyber-Security-Using-AI/README.md

 - Results of these operations are displayed on the screen and saved in the file "./attacks/results_1.csv".
 - Additionally, box and whisker graphics representing the results are generated.

-### Step 5: Handle class imbalance
+## Step 5: Model Training And Evaluation
 - It’s when one category in your dataset has way more samples than the others, making it harder for the model to learn fairly.
 - Each machine learning algorithm is trained using the attack-specific datasets with selected high-weight features.
 - Time taken for training and inference is also recorded to assess computational efficiency.

-## Step 6: Model Comparision and Best Model Comparision
+## Step 6: Model Comparision And Model Selection

 - Models are compared across multiple attack types to assess generalization and robustness.
 - Visualization through box and whisker plots provides a clear picture of how each model performs across various metrics.